CasparCG/server/BUILDING.md

 -DUSE_SYSTEM_CEF=OFF - (Linux only, default ON) use the version of CEF from your OS.
 This expects to be using builds from https://launchpad.net/~casparcg/+archive/ubuntu/ppa

+-DENABLE_AVX2=ON (Linux only, default ON) Enable the AVX and AVX2 instruction sets (requires a CPU that supports it)

 -DDIAG_FONT_PATH - Specify an alternate path/font to use for the DIAG window.
 On linux, this will often want to be set to an absolute path of a font

 -DCASPARCG_BINARY_NAME=casparcg-server - (Linux only) generate the executable with the specified name.
 This also reconfigures the install target to be a bit more friendly with system package managers.